KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 .. code-block:: bash

-    .
+    ./tic-tac-toe
     ├── CMakeLists.txt
     └── tic-tac-toe.cpp

-Before continuing the tutorial, make sure that your program compiles with the build commands available in the tutorial :doc:`getting started<getting_started>`.
+Before continuing the tutorial, make sure that you have installed the required dependancies and your program compiles with the build commands available in the tutorial :doc:`getting started<getting_started>`.
+If needed, help is available in the `Komodo Discord`_ https://discord.gg/VRtwmR2

-Now we need a world representing the world of our game, to do this we need the following header file: ``#include <antara/gaming/world/world.app.hpp>``
+Now we need a world representing the world of our game, to do this we use the following header file: ``#include <antara/gaming/world/world.app.hpp>``

 And a basic structure that we name ``tic_tac_toe world``.
 It will inherit from ``antara::gaming::world::app`` class.

-And using namespace ``antara::gaming`` to make naming easier.
+And use the namespace ``antara::gaming`` to make naming easier.

 Finally, we declare our new object in the body of the main function and we replace the return value with the return value of our game returned by the ``run`` function of the ``class world::app``.